-For the first time in history, the opening ceremony was also used as an opportunity to raise funds for charity, with the expected global audience of one billion people asked to help UNICEF 'Put Children First'.
-Early reports show over three million pounds were raised within the first few hours of the appeal by text donations in the UK alone.
+For the first time in history, the opening ceremony of a major games was used as an opportunity to raise funds for charity, with Glasgow 2014 asking the expected global audience of one billion people to help UNICEF 'Put Children First'.
+Early reports showed that over three million pounds were raised within the first few hours of the appeal by text donations in the UK alone.

-Churches throughout the city and beyond are planning a wide variety of events to welcome the nations of the Commonwealth, and to celebrate with Glaswegians.
-This is a unique opportunity for churches to reach a wider audience, and you'll find everything from a 'Big Red Bus' in Lenzie to a Community Carnival in Clarkston.
-From 'Feed the Fans' at Clincarthill to 'Welcome the Commonwealth' in Bridgeton, churches throughout the Greater Glasgow area, not just those near event venues, are preparing to share in the excitement of the Games with locals and visitors alike.
+Churches throughout the city and beyond have planned a wide variety of events to welcome the nations of the Commonwealth, and to celebrate with Glaswegians and visitors.
+It's a unique opportunity for churches to reach a wider audience, and you'll find everything from a 'Big Red Bus' in Lenzie to a Community Carnival in Clarkston.
+From 'Feed the Fans' at Clincarthill to 'Welcome the Commonwealth' in Bridgeton, churches throughout the Greater Glasgow area, not just those near event venues, are preparing to share in the excitement of the Games.
 At Cathcart Old, a whole festival of events, 'The Celebration City', will run for the duration of the Games.

 Welcome to the Presbytery of Glasgow website.
 We aim to provide up-to-date information for Presbytery members and visitors alike.
 If you're looking for a church in your area, just click here.
 Presbytery members can register here (website membership is currently only for Presbytery members).The site is updated regularly, so check back soon to see what's new, and don't forget to share your news and upcoming events with us.